 Non-compete: Another clause you see with some firms is the 2-year non-compete clause.
 The time can vary on these clauses but in general they bar physician from directly competing with the locum tenens agency for permanent or temporary employment once the provider has been introduced to a facility/practice location for a set period of time.
 Some of the strictest agency contracts include language regarding fees and penalties to be paid by the physician, sometimes up to $20,000.

 Similar restrictions include prohibiting physicians and mid-level providers from accepting contracts with other agencies.
 For example, if a provider learns about an opportunity—whether it is accepted or not—and that same contract comes up later, the provider can only sign on with the agency that introduced the opportunity.

 Compensation and Insurance: Providers should ask about the locum tenens agency payment schedules before accepting a contract.
 You should also inquire about payment services such as direct deposit and tax withholding.

-Transportation and housing: You will normally find that larger locum tenens agencies will have in place certain arrangements with travel and housing vendors.
-Wise providers will understand the accommodations provided prior to agreeing to any assignment.
-It is normal for airfare, rental car and housing to be paid directly by the agency and not the provider.
+Transportation & Housing: You will normally find that larger locum tenens agencies will have in place certain arrangements with travel and housing vendors.
+Make it a point to understand the accommodations provided prior to agreeing to any assignment.
+It is customary for airfare, rental car and housing to be paid directly by the agency and not the provider.
 Be sure to have the agency billed so you don’t have to fill out additional expense reports nor add complexity to your personal accounting.